seanseah/seanseah.github.io/my-gadgets.md

 - sg!Radio
 - sg!TV

 Clan ngE - It was started by my secondary school friend as we were the only two in the school playing Unreal Tournament.
 There were only four of us, my school mate's brother and a rookie who was an endearing 12 year old - Psymasta.
 We were a small social group and when I started playing more competitively, we disbanded and I joined one of the bigger clans in Singapore.

-I became Kaer[X3M] - and since I was still on 56k dial up connection, my ping connection was usually in the range of 150-250, which was still substantial lag for a fast-paced first person shooter.
+Now I was known online as Kaer[X3M] - and since I was still on 56k dial up connection, my ping connection was usually in the range of 150-250, which was still substantial lag for a fast-paced first person shooter.
 Yet, I handled myself pretty well online and was known as one of the better 56k players.
 It was also around that time when I took part in my first gaming competition.
 Adapting to gameplay without lag was a strange experience.
 UnrealTournament was quite big in Singapore, albeit perhaps smaller than Quake but it was still a nice, sizeable community.
 There were about 30 teams, and we made it to the last 8, before being eliminated.

 When I finally made the upgrade over to broadband, I saw a marked improvement in my gameplay.
 Over time, my skills improved and I continued to participate in the clan activities although it coincided with my 'O' levels.
 I still remember playing UT on the night before my O level exams.
 Once the exams were out of the way, there were a couple of LAN gmaing competitions and I think the best result was in the SAFRA gaming competition as well as one organised at Cathay Cineleisure.

-Financial Expense Tracker
-SG!TV
-IFTTT Recipes
-Holeeday
-MK908 Cooling Hack
-ShareOurJoy * 3
-Corporate Video for D&D
-Services.Bundle

 ## Routers